UncleRus/esp-idf-lib/CONTRIBUTING.md

 [`led_strip_spi`](components/led_strip_spi) attempted to support both, but you might want to write a different driver for each.

+Your code assumes a single build method, such as `idf.py`.
+Although `GNU make` build method is considered as legacy, it is still a supported build method.
+The CI builds your code twice; with `idf.py` and with `GNU make`.
+Both must be successful.
+In ESP8266 RTOS SDK, `idf.py` is lagged behind from the one in `esp-idf`.
+For ESP8266 target, the CI builds examples with `GNU make` only.

 ### Creating a Pull Request

 When your code is ready to be merged, and all the tests have passed in the CI,